alaplums/TeXlipse/README.md

 The "editor" core of ALAP is similar to TeXlipse with enhancments and implementation of accessibility features.
 Against all user actions/input, appropriate auditory feedback is extracted and then passed on to the TTS (text to speech engine) for narration.

 # History
 ALAP version 1.0 is brought to you by the ALAP-team as a research project developed in the KADE Lab at Lahore University of Management Sciences.
-The ALAP-team includes : Ahtsham Manzoor, Safa Arooj, Shaban Zulfiqar, Omer Hayat, Dr. Suleman Shahid, Dr. Asim Karim.
+The ALAP-team includes : Ahtsham Manzoor, Safa Arooj, Shaban Zulfiqar, Omer Hayat, Dr. Suleman Shahid and Dr. Asim Karim.

 # Technical Details
 TeXlipse version 1.5.0 is extended and this program is built using Java 1.7 and Eclipse Neon(4.6).